 |Feb.
 1, 2017||Black History Month kickoff and Frederick Douglass.
 Trump begins Black History Month

 with a White House breakfast.
-He praises Martin Luther King Jr. and African Americans in general.
-He also seemed to speak as if 19th-century abolitionist Frederick Douglass were a living person.
+He praises Martin Luther King Jr. and Black Americans in general.
+He also seems to speak as if 19th century abolitionist Frederick Douglass were a living person.

 |Feb.
 16, 2017||“Are they friends of yours?”

-Trump asks American Urban Radio reporter April Ryan, who is African American, in response to her question about whether he would meet with the Congressional Black Caucus.
-He said he would love to meet with the CBC and asks Ryan to set up a meeting.
-(She later tweeted that’s not her job).
+Trump asks American Urban Radio reporter April Ryan, who is Black, in response to her question about whether he would meet with the Congressional Black Caucus.
+He says he would love to meet with the CBC and asks Ryan to set up a meeting.
+(She later tweets that’s not her job).